Reborn of Water and the Spirit: The Rite of Baptism

 •If you are a Sacred Heart parishioner who is going to be a godparent at another parish, please download the Certificate of Sponsorship, complete it, and have it signed by one of the priests or deacons at Sacred Heart.
 Please note: you must be a registered and active member of Sacred Heart for at least three months before you can submit the certificate for signing.

 •If you are a parishioner in another parish who is going to be a godparent at Sacred Heart, you will need to contact your home parish and request a godparent/sponsor eligibility letter with a stamped seal.
 If the godparent will attend a baptism preparation class at his/her home parish, the eligibility letter should state not only the godparent’s active status, but also the attendance at a baptism preparation class.
 Sometimes, a parish will issue two separate letters for the active status and the baptism preparation class attendance.
-Upon completing the letter, you may give it to the parents requesting the baptism or send it directly to Father Rivera at Sacred Heart, but Sacred Heart does require that this sealed letter be submitted before the baptism can be scheduled.
+Upon completing the letter, you may give it to the parents requesting the baptism or send it directly to Muffet Puckett at Sacred Heart, but Sacred Heart does require that this sealed letter be submitted before the baptism can be scheduled.

 Q. I am using the same godparents for my second child’s baptism as I used for my first child’s baptism.
 Do they need to get another letter of eligibility?

 Q. I am a parishioner at Sacred Heart, and I have been asked to be a godparent for a baptism that will take place at Sacred Heart.
 Do I need to arrange for a godparent eligibility letter?

 Q. Do I have to attend a baptism preparation class since I have been asked to be a godparent?
 I have my godparent eligibility letter stating that I am an active parishioner in my home parish.